 An accomplished songwriter and lyricist, Mitch Albom wrote the song "Cookin' For Two" for a television movie directed by Arnold Schwarzenegger that aired in the mid-1990's.
 Recently, he wrote the lyrics for a song recorded by singer/songwriter Warren Zevon, with David Crosby on backup vocals and comedian David Letterman contributing some surprise vocals as well.

 A Philadelphia native, Mitch Albom graduated from Brandeis University with a sociology major and earned Master's Degrees in journalism and business administration from Columbia University in New York City.
 His background includes stints as an amateur boxer and nightclub singer and pianist.
 He once played as a warm-up act for comedian Gabe Kaplan.

-Albom has founded eight charities, many in the metropolitan Detroit area: Several are located in the Detroit area including: S.A.Y.
+Albom has founded seventh charities, all in the metropolitan Detroit area, including: S.A.Y.
 Detroit, which operates a family health clinic; A Time to Help, volunteer organization; and A Hole in the Roof Foundation, which repairs faith-based homeless shelters.
-He also directs the Have Faith Haiti Mission in Port Au Prince, which helps impoverished children and orphans.
+He also runs the Have Faith Haiti Mission in Port Au Prince, which helps impoverished children and orphans.